IBM-Bluemix-Docs/voice-agent/call-transfer.md

 1. Click **Save** to finish configuring your termination URI.

 Make note of the phone number and termination URI that you want to transfer to.
-Later, you can specify them as the transfer target in your {{site.data.keyword.conversationshort}} dialog.
+Make sure that the phone number is not a personal phone number.
+You can use the phone number and termination URI to specify the transfer target in your {{site.data.keyword.conversationshort}} dialog.

 ## Step 2: Configuring {{site.data.keyword.conversationshort}} for call transfer